Primary Endpoint

 RYBREVANT® + chemotherapy demonstrated a statistically significant reduction in the risk of progression or death by 60% vs chemotherapy alone, as assessed by BICR1,2

-Amivantamab-vmjw (RYBREVANT®) + chemotherapy* is an NCCN Guidelines® Category 1 (preferred) treatment option for patients with EGFR+ nonsquamous mNSCLC with exon 20 insertion mutations.
+Amivantamab-vmjw (RYBREVANT®) + chemotherapy* is an NCCN Category 1 (preferred) treatment option for patients with EGFR+ nonsquamous mNSCLC with exon 20 insertion mutations according to the National Comprehensive Cancer Network® (NCCN®).

 PFS results in prespecified subgroups2